 African Fat-Tailed geckos are the second most widely kept eublepharine species of gecko.
 They have a nice, calm nature making them a great pet for beginners or experienced keepers looking for an alternative to the leopard gecko.

-These animals can be compared with the popular Leopard Geckos in length and weight.
-Baby African Fat Tail geckos generally hatch around 4-5cm in length (snout to vent) while adults tend not to exceed 12cm.
-Most adult African Fat Tailed geckos will generally weigh 40-50g once they reach their adult size, with males being the larger of the two sexes.
+These animals can be compared with the popular leopard geckos in length and weight.
+Baby African fat-tail geckos generally hatch around 4-5cm in length (snout to vent) while adults tend not to exceed 12cm.
+Most adult African fat-tailed geckos generally weigh 40-65g once they reach their adult size, with males often being the larger of the two sexes.

 For heating we would recommend the use of a good heat mat as you are looking to create a good thermal gradient within the enclosure.
 The aim is to provide a shelter above your heat mat that maintains at 32°C, with it dropping no cooler than 27°C throughout the rest of the enclosure.
 This will allow the animal to thermoregulate effeciently.
 A nighttime temperature drop of 5°C is advisable, a good quality thermostat and digital thermometer will help you achieve this.
 While a basking light or UV light is not strictly required, we would recommend that a form of light is present to provide the animal with a natural photo period (12 hour cycles).

-When feeding you should remember that African Fat Tailed Geckos are insectivores.
-This makes their care relatively simple as they can be fed on an array of live food purchaed from an online store such as ourselves or from any local reptile specialist.
-We generally feed our African Fat Tailed Geckos on a diet of mealworms and silent brown crickets, we also give them the occasional locusts.
+When feeding you should remember that African fat-tailed geckos are insectivores.
+This makes their care relatively simple as they can be fed on an array of live food purchaed from an online store such as ourselves.
+We generally feed our African fat-tailed geckos on a diet of mealworms and silent brown crickets, we also give them the occasional locusts.